silverbulletmd/silverbullet/website/Virtual Pages.md

 ```

 # How it works under the hood
 Virtual page definitions are stored in the config system under the `virtualPages` key.
-When a page is being created, SilverBullet fires the `editor:pageCreating` event.
-The standard library's event listener checks all registered patterns against the page name.
-If a match is found, the corresponding `run` function is called, and its return value becomes the page content with read-only permissions.
+When you navigate to a page, SilverBullet first tries to load it as a real file; only if that lookup misses does it check the registered patterns against the page name.
+If a pattern matches, the corresponding `run` function is called and its return value becomes the page content with read-only permissions.

+This means a real file always shadows a matching virtual page — for example, creating `tag:my-tag.md` overrides the default tag virtual page just for that one tag.

 See also: [[API/event]], [[API/config]]